shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 <div class="toc-list"></div>

 ## Introduction
+This document will describe how existing plugins can be extended.

+With the objective of implement our own option type in CustomProducts which we can use in a Template and make it possible for a customer to upload files with special mime types.

+To achieve the objective we decorate a service to extend the function, extend ExtJs by Smarty blocks and implement new ExtJs and Smarty templates.

 In this wiki article we expand the plugin Custom Product (v2) with the following functions on base of the 5.2 plugin system:

- - Decoration of the FileTypeWhitList.php to add other file extensions to the whitlist.
+ - Decoration of the FileTypeWhiteList.php to add other file extensions to the whitelist.
  - Adding a custom option type.

 #### Skills:
 - 5.2 plugin system
 - PHP